zahrabakhshalizadeh/maryrosecook.com/_posts/2013-04-03-a-pop-quiz-purporting-to-be-about-scope-in-javascript-that-is-actually-a-polemic-about-why-modules-are-a-good-idea.md

                    // Option 2: print 'blah' to the console
 </pre>

 `blah` will be printed.
-It doesn&#8217;t matter that the `var` keyword was used to declare `blah`.
+It doesn't matter that the `var` keyword was used to declare `blah`.
 The declaration was in a shared scope, and that scope is global, so `blah` becomes a global variable.

 ### Four